Kayne Anderson BDC

 Kenneth B. Leonard

-Kenneth B. Leonard serves as our co-chief investment officer.
+Kenneth B. Leonard serves as our co-chief executive officer.
 Mr. Leonard is a managing partner and co-head of Kayne Anderson’s private credit group, which is part of the credit investment team.

 Prior to joining Kayne Anderson in 2011, Mr. Leonard was with Cerberus Capital Management, L.P. where he was a co-founder of Dymas Capital Management and helped lead the development of a middle market, private equity focused lending business.
 Prior to joining Cerberus Capital Management, L.P., Mr. Leonard was a senior vice president in the Merchant Banking Syndications Team at GE Capital from 2001 to 2002.
 From 1998 to 2001 he was in charge of the Corporate Finance Syndications Team of Heller Financial.
 From 1995 to 1998, he served as an investment professional in the Turnaround Private Equity Group of Heller Investments, Inc. From 1986 to 1995, he served in a variety of lending positions at Heller Financial, including real estate, asset- based lending and cash flow lending.